uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

 	- Asynchronous code (e.g. setTimeout or requestAnimationFrame callbacks)
 	- Server side rendering
 	- Errors thrown in the error boundary itself (rather than its children)
 - A class component becomes an error boundary if it defines either (or both) of the lifecycle methods
 	- `static getDerivedStateFromError(error)` to render a fallback UI after an error has been thrown.
 	- `componentDidCatch(error, errorInfo)` to log error information.
+  - Then you can use it as a regular component
 - Error boundaries work like a JavaScript `catch {}` block, but for components.
 - Only class components can be error boundaries.
 - In practice, most of the time you’ll want to declare an error boundary component once and use it throughout your application.
 - Error boundaries only catch errors in the components below them in the tree.
 - An error boundary can’t catch an error within itself.
 - If an error boundary fails trying to render the error message, the error will propagate to the closest error boundary above it.
+  - This, too, is similar to how `catch {}` block works in JavaScript.
 - You may wrap top-level route components to display a “Something went wrong” message to the user, just like server-side frameworks often handle crashes.
 - You may also wrap individual widgets in an error boundary to protect them from crashing the rest of the application.
 - As of React 16, errors that were not caught by any error boundary will result in unmounting of the whole React component tree.
+  - We debated this decision, but in our experience it is worse to leave corrupted UI in place than to completely remove it.
+  - It is worse for a payments app to display a wrong amount than to render nothing.
 - We also encourage you to use JS error reporting services (or build your own) so that you can learn about unhandled exceptions as they happen in production, and fix them.
-- 放置一个异常的UI比完全移除它要更糟糕。对于支付类的应用来说，什么都不展示也比显示一堆错误更好。
-- try/catch非常棒，但其仅能在命令式代码（imperative code）下可用
-- 如果需要在事件处理器内部捕获错误，使用普通的 JavaScript try / catch
+- React 16 prints all errors that occurred during rendering to the console in development, even if the application accidentally swallows them.
+  - In addition to the error message and the JavaScript stack, it also provides component stack traces.
+  - Component names displayed in the stack traces depend on the `Function.name` property.
+- `try/catch` is great but it only works for imperative code
+- Error boundaries do not catch errors inside event handlers.
+  - React doesn’t need error boundaries to recover from errors in event handlers.
+  - Unlike the render method and lifecycle methods, the event handlers don’t happen during rendering.
+  - So if they throw, React still knows what to display on the screen.
+- If you need to catch an error inside event handler, use the regular JavaScript `try/catch` statement

 ## Integrating with Other Libraries
 - Integrating with DOM Manipulation Plugins
-	- React is unaware of changes made to the DOM outside of React.
-It determines updates based on its own internal representation
+- **React is unaware of changes made to the DOM outside of React**.
+It determines updates based on its own internal representation, and if the same DOM nodes are manipulated by another library, React gets confused and has no way to recover.
 - The easiest way to avoid conflicts is to prevent the React component from updating.
-You can do this by rendering elements that React has no reason to update, like an empty <div />.
+- You can do this by rendering elements that React has no reason to update, like an empty `<div />`.
 - 与jQuery集成示例
 	```
 	class SomePlugin extends React.Component {
 		  componentDidMount() {